coding-dojo-data-science/data-viz-mock-belt-exam/README.md

 </p>
 <ul>

-<li>All of your files should be saved in a PRIVATE github repository.
+<li>All of your files should be saved in a PRIVATE GitHub repository.
 <ul>

 <li>Make sure your name has the following format: "First-Last__Belt-Exam-A" (Please make sure you use two underscores after your name).